-When you come to the Mayo Clinic Department of Obstetrics and Gynecology, you will find support on your lifelong journey from childbearing age to menopause and beyond.
+When you come to the Mayo Clinic Department of Obstetrics and Gynecology, you'll find support on your lifelong journey from adolescence to menopause and beyond.
 Its team-based approach includes you as a partner in care, healing, hope and solutions to complex problems.

 Collaborative care, focused on you

-The experts of the Department of Obstetrics and Gynecology work in multidisciplinary teams to develop an individualized treatment plan for each person after a thorough evaluation using the latest diagnostic technology.
-The team includes physicians, surgeons, proceduralists, certified nurse midwives, physician assistants, nurse practitioners, sonographers, embryologists and a dedicated nursing team.
+Your experience in the Department of Obstetrics and Gynecology is guided by a team of experts.
+You'll receive an individualized care plan based on your goals and a thorough evaluation using the latest diagnostic technology.
+The team may include doctors, surgeons, proceduralists, certified nurse midwives, physician assistants, nurse practitioners, sonographers, embryologists and a dedicated nursing team.

-Gynecologists and obstetricians also collaborate with experts in nearly every specialty to deliver effective, personalized care.
-They work closely with colleagues who specialize in pediatric surgery, digestive diseases (gastroenterology and hepatology), neurology, neurosurgery, urology, nephrology and hypertension, neonatology, oncology, laboratory medicine and pathology, clinical genomics, and other areas.
-This tradition of working together helps ensure your care team develops a treatment plan tailored to your needs and all aspects of your condition.
+Gynecologists and obstetricians also work with doctors in many other specialties to deliver effective, personalized care.
+Frequent partners include specialists in pediatric surgery, pediatric cardiac surgery, digestive diseases (gastroenterology and hepatology), neurology, neurosurgery, urology, nephrology and hypertension, neonatology, oncology, laboratory medicine and pathology, and clinical genomics.

-Gynecologic and obstetric experts at Mayo Clinic have experience diagnosing and treating a wide range of conditions, from common to complex.
+Our gynecologic and obstetric experts have experience diagnosing and treating a wide range of conditions, from common to complex.
 All locations provide a full range of gynecology services, from routine medical screenings to surgical reconstruction.

 The department was established more than 100 years ago.
 Mayo Clinic gynecologic surgeons were among the earliest pioneers of simulation training.
-Mayo's experts continue to innovate in the diagnosis and treatment of obstetric and gynecologic conditions.
+Our experts continue to innovate in the diagnosis and treatment of conditions of the reproductive system.
 Mayo Clinic is one of the few medical centers in the United States with the expertise to perform specialized fetal surgeries.
-And its surgeons are experts in all approaches to gynecologic surgery — from minimally invasive procedures that can lessen pain, reduce the length of hospital stay and shorten recovery time, to more complex open surgery.
+And its surgeons are experts in all approaches to gynecologic surgery — including minimally invasive procedures that can lessen pain, reduce the length of hospital stay and shorten recovery time.